0xSero/partisia-docs/docs/smart-contracts/gas/how-to-get-testnet-gas.md

     <!-- Repeat above for more dots -->
 </div>

 When working with smart contracts, the testnet is the best way to upload your smart contracts and estimate their gas cost.
 To test a smart contract you need gas, this article is here to get you started on getting gas on the testnet.
-By testing your contract on the testnet and verify its cost on the blockchain you can implement exact costs when doing [contract-to-contract](contract-to-contract-gas-estimation.md) or system-to-contract transactions.
+By testing your contract on the testnet and verify its cost on the blockchain you can implement exact costs when doing [contract-to-contract](contract-to-contract-gas-estimation.md) or signed transactions to contract transactions.

 ### How to see your gas balance
 We recommend using the testnet through either the [dashboard](https://testnet.partisiablockchain.com/) or the [browser](https://browser.testnet.partisiablockchain.com).
 To see your testnet gas balance you can log into the dashboard or the browser.
 Under your account you can see how many TEST_COINs you have.
 If you are logged into browser you can simply go to your account tab and see your balance.